 ServiceNow is an automation platform that requires a relatively small amount of configuration to get up and running which is central to their premise.
 ServiceNow’s platform is highly intuitive, but does require a learning curve for beginners who aren’t familiar with DevOps.
 Built as a single cloud platform, ServiceNow also delivers easy and automated upgrades.
 BMC also provides regular updates on its releases which can be found on its website, but requires its users to be responsible for finding and upgrading their software.
 Additional costs are also inquired by users since they need to pay for integrations and customizations with other systems for the newer versions.

 6) Community Support

 ServiceNow maintains and encourages a growing community of users and developers with various support resources at their disposal in their own community portal, ServiceNow Community, and all product related information on the ServiceNow Wiki page.
 BMC also has a support community online that provides various resources and support for all its offerings, called BMC Community.

 So, that was our list of comparisons for two of the most popular IT management software options available.
 You can find a more detailed comparison by Gartner on the two, here.

-ProV is trusted ServiceNow partner that highly recommends ServiceNow for automated servicing capabilities and eradicating dependencies of organizations from outdated manual processes.
+ProV is trusted ServiceNow partner that highly recommends ServiceNow for its automated servicing capabilities and eradicating the dependencies of organizations on outdated manual processes.
 To learn more about what an ideal provider looks like, download our FREE checklist below.
 For anything else, drop a comment below or contact us today.